 The Myth About Artificial Trees

 If fear of fire keeps you from having a real tree, be aware that less than one tenth of one percent of residential fires involve a real tree.
 Artificial trees are made from petroleum.
 When they catch fire they exude thick black smoke and toxic fumes.
-A freshly cut tree is actually difficult to set ablaze.
-As long as it is kept in water it will be fire retardant.
+A freshly-cut tree is actually difficult to set ablaze.
+As long as it is kept in water it will be fire-resistant.

 Enjoy bringing the outdoors inside this holiday season with your festively decorated tree!